fbpx

 The Horgan Brothers Collection

 The Horgan Brothers’ films (1910- 1920) are some of the earliest moving images made in Ireland.
 Brothers Philip, James and Thomas Horgan began their careers in the late 19th century in Youghal, Co.
 Cork as shoemakers and photographers.
 They ran magic lantern shows in Youghal and in the surrounding villages and townlands.
-From 1903, following the success of their photographic studio and shows, James Horgan began to use a moving image camera that he had adapted from a projector to capture current events and their local community beginning with the Royal visit to Lismore castle in 1903.
-In 1917 the brothers opened the purpose-built 600-seat cinema The Horgan Picture Theatre in Youghal, where they screened The Youghal Gazette – their local topical newsreel featuring events of local interest and contemporary international feature films.
-This practice was not uncommon among early cinema owners.
-Many owners would also film events (such as fairs, processions etc) which were well-attended by locals.
-Screening this guaranteed a sold out show as the locals were keen to see themselves on the big screen.
-The Horgans experimented with photography and models and this collection includes the earliest surviving Irish animation which dates from about 1910.
+Following the success of their photographic studio and shows, James Horgan began to experiment with a moving image camera capturing current events in Youghal and environs.
+In 1917 the brothers opened the purpose-built 600-seat cinema The Horgan Picture Theatre in Youghal, where they screened The Youghal Gazette – their local topical newsreel featuring events of local interest – and contemporary international feature films.
+This practice was not uncommon among early cinema owners where exhibitors became filmmakers, capturing well attended local events at fairs, churches and factory gates, and then screening the films to full houses of their enthusiastic subjects.
+The Horgan experimented with photographs and models to make the earliest surviving Irish stop-frame animation which we estimate dates from about 1910.
 It features the Youghal Town Hall Clock standing on its head and pirouetting.

-This collection was donated to the IFI Irish Film Archive by Jim Horgan, who is the grandson of James Horgan.
-Soon after acquisition, the nitrate rolls were transferred to modern safety stock.
+The original collection of fragile 35mm nitrate rolls was donated to the IFI Irish Film Archive by Jim Horgan, grandson of James Horgan.
+Soon after acquisition, the rolls were transferred to modern safety stock.
 Although most of the reels had suffered the ravages of time, enough had survived to provide an invaluable moving image record of what appeared on screen a century ago in a rural Irish cinema.

 Discover the Collection